pjakiela/ECON379/exercises/E11-power.md

 #### Empirical Exercise, Part 1

 The Stata code below can be used to simulate our second example.
-It generates a sample of size 4 comprising two treated observations (economics majors) and two untreated observations (English majors).
+It generates a sample of size N=4 comprising two treated observations (economics majors) and two untreated observations (English majors).
 The outcome variable `y` is a student's normalized score on a test of Stata proficiency; the test is scaled so that the mean score is zero and the scores have a standard deviation of one.
 In our simulation, we assume scores are drawn from a standard normal distribution.

-The loop does the following:  first, it randomly generates draws from a standard normal to simulate test scores in a sample of N=4 under the null hypothesis of no treatment effect (of being an economics major); then it tests whether Stata proficiency is higher among the economics majors (treatment) than the English majors (control).
+The loop does the following:  first, it randomly generates draws from a standard normal to simulate test scores in a sample of N=4 under the null hypothesis of no treatment effect (of being an economics major); then it tests whether Stata proficiency is higher among the economics majors (treatment) than the English majors (control) using a particular rule for determining whether to reject the null hypothesis.
 It does this 100 times.

 ```